What Is Peer Support? Brochure

 Peer Support Opportunities at MHRC

-The Mental Health Rights Coalition has a Peer Support Program where people seeking peer support can be matched one-on-one with a trained volunteer.
-The individual seeking support will meet regularly with the same Peer Support Volunteer on an ongoing basis.
-These matched relationships usually meet or speak on the phone once a week.
-Matches first meet at MHRC, and then move into community settings.
+The Mental Health Rights Coalition has a Peer Support Program where people seeking peer support can be matched one-on-one with a trained peer support worker through community organizations that have hired MHRC peer support workers.
 In addition to emotional support and goal setting, matched relationships may also enjoy social activities together.

 Drop-in Peer Support